 As a professor, I have at times welcomed the increased politicization of my students (they care about issues greater than themselves!), and at times found teaching environments too fragile, dogmatic, and hostile.
 For the most part, I have simply noticed that many students feel empowered by the Social Justice movements, while others privately express their fear of voicing views that challenge or question what they perceive as a new dogma.
 Like many of my colleagues, I have also become concerned with the increased vulnerability and decreasing coping skills of my students.

 In an anonymous survey targeting Arts undergraduates at my university in Canada, I found that students were often divided on the question, but tended to side with the Social Justice Movement.

 49.39% of respondent (n=124) agreed with the statement that the Social Justice Movement was finally addressing issues that had been silenced for too long, while 20.16% worried that it put too many limits on freedom of expression, and 34.68% felt neutral about the question.

 14% of respondents who identified with the SJ movement felt scared to express their views in public, compared to 15% from the group who did not identity with the movement.
-This suggesrs that while two thirds of students are firmly committed to the anti-oppression paradigm, only a minority of students (from both side of the divide) express concerns about their freedom of speech.
+This suggests that while two-thirds of students are firmly committed to the anti-oppression paradigm, only a minority of students (from both side of the divide) express concerns about their freedom of speech.
 Professors, conversely, report being afraid of their students.